2018–19 Middle Tennessee Blue Raiders women's basketball team

 The 2018–19 Middle Tennessee Blue Raiders women's basketball team represented Middle Tennessee State University during the 2018–19 NCAA Division I women's basketball season.
-The Blue Raiders, led by fourteenth year head coach Rick Insell, played their home games at the Murphy Center and were fourth year members of Conference USA.
-They finished the season 23–11, 11–5 in C-USA play to finish in a tie for third place.
+The Blue Raiders, led by 14th-year head coach Rick Insell, played their home games at the Murphy Center in Murfreesboro, Tennessee, and were fourth-year members of Conference USA (C-USA).
+They finished the season 23–11, 11–5 in C-USA play, to finish in a tie for third place.
 They advanced to the championship game of the C-USA women's tournament where they lost to Rice.
 They received an at-large bid to the Women's National Invitation Tournament where they defeated IUPUI in the first round before losing to Ohio in the second round.